egorlem/ultima.zsh-theme/README.md

 ---

+## Acknowledgments

+Special thanks to the ZSH community for their support and contributions.
+Ultima's design has inspired a small ecosystem of derivative themes:

+- **[Suprima ASRA](https://github.com/mohdismailmatasin/suprima-asra)** - Expands on Ultima's minimalism with practical status indicators — battery level, active Python venv, Node.js version, Docker context, command execution time, etc.

+It's rewarding to see the project's ideas extended by the community.

+---

 ## License

 This project is licensed under the __Do What The F*ck You Want To Public License__.
 See the [LICENSE](https://github.com/egorlem/ultima.zsh-theme/blob/f8a01d549ee38e720a597f9632ccf7960c7b9c8e/LICENSE) file for details.